geosolutions-it/MapStore2/docs/developer-guide/printing-module.md

 ./build.sh [version_identifier] printing
 ```

-Also MapStore projects allow to use the `printing` profile to include this module.
+MapStore projects also allow to use the `printing` profile to include this module.
+So you can use the same `printing` profile to build your custom MapStore project including the printing module.

 ### Adding to an existing MapStore